 As business immigration attorneys for healthcare institutions, we help human resource leaders and in-house counsel hire foreign physicians, nurses, and critical professional staff.
 While we do not provide job placement services, we have compiled a list of online resources that can help foreign medical graduates, nurses, and other healthcare professionals in their search for employment.
+We have also released a 20 page guide geared specifically to answering the questions of foreign medical graduates – you can download our Guide for Foreign Medical Graduates here.

 Resources for Foreign Medical Graduates and Physicians